LIAS-CUHKSZ/Epipolar_evaluation/README.md

 ***Optional*** : If you pass the fourth argument to the executable (can be any value), it will save the image pairs with larger errors.
 The images will be concatenated, and the corresponding point pairs will be connected with lines.
 The saved images will have the same path as the evaluation results.
 If you want to modify this functionality, please refer to the code.

-If you think there is some problem with a specific pair of evaluation, find img idx in `CSV` file, then check imgs yourself.
+If you think there are some problems with a specific pair of evaluation, find img idx in `CSV` file, then check imgs yourself.
 The points may possibly lie in the same plane which can cause degeneration.

 **In addition,** we found that there are a little bit more outliers (~5%) in low-resolution scenarios when using the dataset(while there are almost no mismatches cases in the high-res ones), which can cause some methods without robust estimation process（like ransac） to fail in these scenarios.
 If you want to remove their influence for fair comparison, please find below line in `CMakeLists.txt`: